K2 Black Panther: Passive protection systems

-Despite South Korea producing K1 tanks, GDLS strictly prohibited Koreans from accessing to Special Armor Plate (SAP), which was identical to that of the M1 Abrams, in order to protect the United States' intellectual rights and national security.
+Despite South Korea producing K1 tanks, a dispatched team from the GDLS installed Special Armor Package (SAP) to prevent Koreans from physically accessing the Special Armor Package (SAP), which was identical to that of the M1 Abrams, in order to protect the United States' intellectual property rights and national security.
 Armor for main battle tanks was commonly regarded as top secret and its technology was unlikely to be exported.
 Therefore, developing domestic armor was the only option in order to design a tank.
 The ADD and Samyang Comtech developed Korean Special Armor Plate (KSAP) for the K1A1 project, and South Korea also keeps most information in secret.
 In 1996, South Korea received 1,250 hp variant Russian domestic specification T-80Us along with Kontakt-5 explosive reactive armor (ERA), and studied its composite armor and ERA technology, which contributed to development of domestic armors.

-The K2 uses modular armor system in order to replace inner material much quicker when its damaged or whenever enhanced version is available.
+The K2 uses a modular armor system in order to replace the inner material much quicker when it is damaged or whenever an enhanced version is available.
 Its armor was redesigned based on K1A1's KSAP, and is made of POSCO MIL-12560H armor steel, Samyang Comtech silicon carbide (SiC) ceramic plates, and aluminum (Al).
 The frontal armor has been claimed to be effective against the 120 mm APFSDS round fired from the L55 gun.
-ERA blocks are also present, with the addition of ultra-high hardness and high-hardness armor package and non-explosive reactive armor (NERA) planned for the K2 Product Improvement Program (PIP) and export variant model.
+ERA blocks are also present, with the addition of ultra-high hardness and high-hardness armor package and non-explosive reactive armor (NERA) planned for the K2 Product Improvement Program (PIP) and export variant specification.

-Inside the tank, a positive pressure and air conditioning system are installed to protect the tank crew from chemical weapon and biological weapon, an automatic fire suppression system is programmed to detect and put out any internal fires that may occur, and atmospheric sensors alert the crew if the tank enters a hazardous environment.
-In addition, the interior of the tank is installed with a neutron shielding liner made of polyethylene-boron moderator to protect the tank crew from neutron radiation from nuclear explosions.
+Inside the hull, an overpressure system is installed to protect the tank crew from chemical and biological weapons, an automatic fire suppression system is programmed to detect and put out any internal fires that may occur, and atmospheric sensors alert the crew if the tank enters a hazardous environment.
+The K2's collective protection system, which integrates positive pressure and A/C devices, has a ventilation capacity of 180 m3/h and an air conditioning capacity of 7,500 kcal/h.
+In addition, the interior of the tank is equipped with a neutron shielding liner made of a polyethylene-boron moderator to protect the tank crew from neutron radiation caused by nuclear explosions.